-Paid time off for leave (annual, sick, holiday, civil, military, etc.,) will not be counted as hours worked for purposes of determining overtime compensation.
+Paid time off for leave (annual, sick, civil, military, etc.,) will not be counted as hours worked for purposes of determining overtime compensation for non-exempt, non-represented employees.
+Holiday leave will count as hours worked for purposes of determining overtime for all non-exempt employees.